AlynxZhou/hikaru/tutorials/theme.md

 # Layouts

-Hikaru works with templates, it supports Nunjucks, and can support others by registing compilers.
+Hikaru works with templates, it supports Nunjucks, and can support others by registering compilers.

 **The base name of first level template files will be used as layouts**.
 So you must have files of following:

-Templates in subdir won't be treat as layouts so you can use them as modules.

-Some templating engines have a root dir that all include commands is relative to this path, typically Hikaru will set it to `layouts/` dir.

 - `index`: Site index page.
 - `archives`: Site archive page.
 - `tags`: This page shows all tags of this site.
-- `tag`: This pages shows **all posts that has a tag**.
+- `tag`: This pages shows **all posts that belongs to a specific tag**.
 - `categories`: This page shows all categories of this site.
-- `category`: This pages shows **all posts that has a category**.
+- `category`: This pages shows **all posts that belongs to a specific category**.
 - `post`: A post.
 - `page`: Fallback layout.

+Templates in subdir won't be treat as layouts so you can use them as modules.

+Some templating engines have a root dir that all include commands is relative to this path, typically Hikaru will set it to `layouts/` dir.

-You can use following helpers in template:
+You can access the following context properties in template:

 - `site`: A raw site object.
 - `siteConfig`: Just `site["siteConfig"]`.